mohitmishra786/TheCoreDump/_posts/2025-12-06-Dissecting-the-Cloudflare-Outage-of-December-5:-A-Cascade-of-Configuration-and-Code-in-a-Global-Network.md

-# Dissecting the Cloudflare Outage of December 5, 2025: A Cascade of Configuration and Code in a Global Network

 ## Introduction

 Cloudflare stands as a cornerstone of the modern internet, serving as a multifaceted infrastructure provider that underpins approximately one-fifth of global web traffic.
 As a Content Delivery Network (CDN), it accelerates content delivery by caching assets across a vast edge network spanning over 300 cities worldwide.
 Beyond caching, Cloudflare operates as a Domain Name System (DNS) resolver, mitigating Distributed Denial-of-Service (DDoS) attacks and providing Web Application Firewall (WAF) services to inspect and filter malicious traffic.
 Its Zero Trust platform extends security to internal networks, enforcing identity-based access controls for remote workforces.
 This interconnected suite of services makes Cloudflare not just a performance enhancer but a critical security gatekeeper for millions of websites, from e-commerce giants to social platforms like LinkedIn and Zoom.